- What is WaterSense?

 - A WaterSense partnership agreement includes a discussion of the WaterSense program goals, a partner pledge, EPA's commitment to WaterSense partners, and general terms and disclaimers.
 The partner pledge varies slightly depending on the type of partner.
 The WaterSense Program Guidelines briefly describe the differences in expectations for different partner types, as well as EPA's commitment to its partners.

 - Partnership agreements are tailored to each partner type and outline the requirements of participating in the program for each category type.
-Each organization or certified professional signing a partnership agreement agrees to uphold the requirements of the guidelines for use of the WaterSense label, promotional label, partner logo, or program logo, as appropriate.
+Each organization signing a partnership agreement agrees to uphold the requirements of the guidelines for use of the WaterSense label, promotional label, partner logo, or program logo, as appropriate.

 What's the difference between partner types?